thisrohangupta/changelog/README.md

               type: DockerRegistry

  ## SERVICE V2 UPDATE
- ## NEW CAPABILITY: We now have service variables that are mapped and managed with the service
+ ## NEW CAPABILITY: We now have service variables that are mapped and managed with the service, no longer defined in the Pipeline
  ## this can be overwritten when deploying the service to different environments